Microchip-MPLAB-Harmony/smartenergy_g3_apps/docs/GUID-7776C4FC-5833-4CB1-9BAF-C01556DDBFCE.md

 ```

-**PLC\_PHY module enabling**
+**PL360 enabling**

-When the callbacks are set, the PLC\_PHY module binary is already loaded from flash memory and its integrity is checked, but transmission is not allowed until the PVDD Monitor Service starts:
+When the callbacks are set, the PL360 binary is already loaded from flash memory and its integrity is checked, but transmission is not allowed until the PVDD Monitor Service starts:

 ``` {#CODEBLOCK_JJZ_QW4_BTB}
                 /* Enable PLC PVDD Monitor Service: ADC channel 0 */